madlib/archived_madlib/ReadMe_Build.txt

 ----------------------

 Depending on the environment, `./configure` might have to be called with additional configuration parameters.
-The way to specifiy a parameter `<PARAM>` is to add a command-line argument `-D<PARAM>=<value>`.
+The way to specify a parameter `<PARAM>` is to add a command-line argument `-D<PARAM>=<value>`.

 The following provides an overview of the